4D, $\mathcal{N}=1$ Matter Gravitino Genomics: Conclusions

 {\bf Acknowledgments}\\[.1in] This work was partially supported by the National Science Foundation grant PHY-1315155.
 This research was also supported in part by the University of Maryland Center for String \& Particle Theory (CSPT).
-KS would also like to thank Northwest Missouri State University for computing equipment and travel funds and Dartmouth College and the E.E.
+K.S. thanks Northwest Missouri State University for computing equipment and travel funds, and Dartmouth College and the E.E.
 Just Program for hospitality and travel funds that supported this work.
-KS thanks Stephen Randall for work done on the dWvH multiplet while at the University of Maryland.
-The authors would also like to thank Konstantinos Koutrolikos for many helpful discussions throughout this work and S.J.
-Gates, Jr. for discussions and for providing the conceptual ideas that led to this work.
+K.S. thanks Stephen Randall for work done on the dWvH multiplet while at the University of Maryland.
+The authors also thank Konstantinos Koutrolikos for many helpful discussions throughout this work and S.J.
+Gates, Jr. for discussions and for providing the conceptual ideas that led to this~work.

-\section{Proof That \texorpdfstring{$t_{\rm IJ} = 1/2 \brV_{\rI\rJ}$}{tIJ=1VIJ} Satisfies the \texorpdfstring{$so(N)$}{so(N)} Algebra}
+\section{Proof That \boldmath{\texorpdfstring{$t_{\rm IJ} = 1/2 \brV_{\rI\rJ}$}{tIJ=1VIJ}} Satisfies the \texorpdfstring{$so(N)$}{so(N)} Algebra}